galaxyproject/galaxy-hub/src/blog/2019-07-galaxy-twitter/index.md

 # Keeping up without drowning: TweetDeck

 We recommend [TweetDeck](https://tweetdeck.twitter.com/) for using Twitter.
-TweetDeck lets you track multiple accounts and hashtags simultaneously, each in it's own column.
+TweetDeck lets you track multiple accounts and hashtags simultaneously, each in its own column.

 See you on Twitter,